 Prior to referral to the Cochlear Implant Programme, patients should have been fitted with appropriate hearing aids and found to receive little or no significant benefit.

 Generally, cochlear implant candidates should have spoken language as a primary goal.
 Appropriate exceptions may be those with additional physical or cognitive limitations.
 Candidacy in these cases is best determined by the cochlear implant assessment team.
 If in doubt please refer your patient for an assessment.

 Please refer children whom you consider might be borderline – we are always happy to discuss cases with you on the phone.

-- A child older than five with no language is unlikely to benefit from a CI.
+A child older than five with no language is unlikely to benefit from a cochlear implant.

 If you are in doubt about a possible referral please do refer them to the Northern Cochlear Implant Programme, or call us to discuss.

-- 60% or less on CVC words in the better ear.
+60% or worse PImax for CVC words (unaided) in the better hearing ear.